 Terra Brantley enjoys anchoring northeast Indiana’s number one rated 5, 6, and 11 pm newscasts Monday through Friday.

-In 2015, Terra was honored by the Fort Wayne Boys and Girls Clubs as its Brilliant Woman of the Year.
+In 2017 Terra was honored with the Indiana Women’s Commission Torchbearer Award.
+In 2015, the Fort Wayne Boys and Girls Clubs chose her as its Brilliant Woman of the Year.
 In 2013, she was honored by Healthier Moms and Babies as its Inspirational Mother of the Year.
-Terra has also represented Northeast Indiana as an accomplished minority journalist in a special exhibit at the Indiana State Museum in Indianapolis.
+The Fort Wayne History Center showcased her accomplishments in a Winter/Spring 2019 exhibit and Terra has also represented Northeast Indiana as an accomplished minority journalist in a special exhibit at the Indiana State Museum in Indianapolis.
 The Spread the Word exhibit recognized minority journalists who have made significant community contributions in their respective fields.

 Terra is a community volunteer and has held leadership positions with many organizations and served with such groups as the Communications Committee for the March of Dimes of Northeast Indiana, Healthier Moms & Babies, The Fort Wayne Urban League, The United Way, YWCA and the Fort Wayne African American Cancer Alliance.
 She is also a member of the National Association of Black Journalists and travels the region as a motivational speaker, speaking candidly about overcoming obstacles and escaping the hardships of domestic violence.